kragen/derctuo/markdown/multimeter-metrology.md

 lot more precise, and probably limited only by the 12-bit bit depth and whatever the noise is.
-So, for example, if we run an exactly known *current* through a tungsten lightbulb and measure the voltage, we're subject to that shitty ±4.2% precision; but if we put some *unknown* voltage across a series combination of the lightbulb and an exactly known *resistance*, we can get a much higher-precision measurement.
+So, for example, if we run an exactly known *current* through a tungsten lightbulb and measure the voltage, we’re subject to that shitty ±4.2% precision; but if we put some *unknown* voltage across a series combination of the lightbulb and an exactly known *resistance*, we can get a much higher-precision measurement.